Work Zone Data Exchange (WZDx)

 The Work Zone Data Exchange (WZDx) Specification enables infrastructure owners and operators (IOOs) to make harmonized work zone data available for third party use.
 The intent is to make travel on public roads safer and more efficient through ubiquitous access to data on work zone activity.
 Specifically, the project aims to get data on work zones into vehicles to help automated driving systems (ADS) and human drivers navigate more safely.

 WZDx Demonstration Grants

-The U.S Department of Transportation (U.S. DOT) released a $2.4M Notice of Funding opportunity (NOFO) for WZDx Demonstration on June 16, 2020.
+The U.S Department of Transportation (U.S. DOT) released a $2.4M Notice of Funding opportunity (NOFO) for WZDx Demonstration, which closed on August 3, 2020.
 The purpose of this research program is to increase the safety of the traveling public through the production of consistent public work zone data feeds across jurisdictions.
 This is an one-time funding opportunity for public roadway operators to make unified work zone data feeds available for use by third parties and collaborate on the WZDx Specification development.

 U.S. DOT hosted a solicitation information session webinar on the WZDx Demonstration Grants on June 25, 2020.